 1) Exercise during the cooler parts of the day:

-In the summer, temperatures are generally cooler in the morning, rise in the afternoon, then cool off again toward evening.
+As we move from cooler spring temperatures to blazing summer heat, look to walk in cooler times of days.
+Temperatures are generally cooler in the morning, rise in the afternoon, then cool off again toward evening.
 Take advantage of the times of the day when it’s not as hot to get your walk or run in.
 Wake up early and get in a good morning walk or walk later at night when the heat dissipates.
 Try to find a walking time that you can build into a daily habit, which will make it easier to wake up earlier or be energetic later at night.

 2) Change what you wear: